open-cogsci/opensesame-conda-recipes/README.md

     `conda install -c cogsci <package_name>`

-**Note:** Instead of appending the `-c cogsci` flag to most commands, you can also choose to search in the cogsci channel by default by adding it to the *.condarc* file that can be found in your home folder (or you can create one there).
-For more information about this, see http://conda.pydata.org/docs/config.html#the-conda-configuration-file-condarc.
-For instance, a basic .condarc file that also searches in the cogsci channel could look like this:
+**Note:** Instead of appending the `-c cogsci` flag to most commands, you can also choose to search in the cogsci channel by default by adding it to the *.condarc* file that can be found in your home folder.
+This can be done with one simple command:

-     channels:
-        - cogsci
-        - defaults

-Don't forget to also add the `- defaults` option, otherwise anaconda will no longer search in its own channels.
+    `conda config --add channels cogsci`

 ## Environments